Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 Betweenness centrality is a measure based on the shortest path.
 All nodes in a network are connected, so for some nodes, there is a shortest path.
 The value of betweenness centrality for a node n is measured as the number of shortest paths that pass through node n (not counting the shortest paths initiated or ended in n) and then modded by dividing with the total number of shortest paths in the network.
 Generally, the higher the number, the more influence a node has in a network, since more information passes through it.

 In the Marvel villain's network, it can be seen that Thanos has the greatest influences in the Marvel universe, not only because he is one of the main antagonists in the most recent Marvel movies, but also because of his regular appearances in comics since 1973.
 This is represented by the fact that he is a part of 25% of the total shortest paths.
-The villain with the second-highest betweenness centrality is Loki, who has multiple on-screen appearances and the third is Ultron who, as an enemy of Avengers, cooperates with has joined forces with many other villains.
+The villain with the second-highest betweenness centrality is Loki, who has multiple on-screen appearances and the third is Ultron who, as an enemy of Avengers, has joined forces with many other villains.

 In the graph below Thanos connections are highlighted: